 In addition to mechanically removing byproducts from the material, gas assist helps to dissipate the heat generated as a result of laser material processing.
 This is helpful for materials that are sensitive to elevated temperatures or materials that are likely to develop a heat-affected zone.

 Chemical Environmental Control

 Gases injected into the processing point displace the ambient air, which contains a mixture of Nitrogen, Oxygen, and trace amounts of other gases.
 These gases can chemically interact with the material during laser processing.
 The chemistry of these reactions is highly material-dependent and can be exceedingly complex.
 Improper gas composition can cause an array of processing defects such as excessive carbonization, oxidation and discoloration.
 Additionally, it can reduce processing efficiencies and even affect the operational safety of the equipment.

 Fortunately, ideal laser material processing can still be achieved by replacing the Air (N2 and O2) with a different gas mixture, using either the Coaxial Gas Assist or the Lateral Gas Assist.
 The two attachments allow precise control of the local chemical environment.

 Reduced Operational Costs

-The improvement in throughput from using processing gasses can be dramatic and in some cases, materials simply cannot be processed without it.
-It is not atypical to achieve double or even triple the processing throughput when using processing gasses.
+The improvement in throughput from using processing gases can be dramatic and in some cases, materials simply cannot be processed without it.
+It is not atypical to achieve double or even triple the processing throughput when using processing gases.
 This reduces the cycle time and all resources associated with part production.